samuelracz/schizophrenia_EEG_detection_leakage/README.md

 **Notes:**
 - Most scripts require the EEGLAB Toolbox ([Delorme & Makeig, 2004](https://www.sciencedirect.com/science/article/abs/pii/S0165027003003479?casa_token=THNwh9oC20AAAAAA:U0xOJ5c9TUF6Aws36j2sdDQ9f9n3Pv6K8EEgFwLSSlt2RipIDDGY1gGObrahpyGgMtSRjmLxHVeq)) with necessary plug-ins to be added to the matlab path.
 - The raw text files of the MSU dataset were already converted to matrices of size 7680*16, and stored as matlab workspaces (expected input for pre-processing script).
+- Cohen's Kappa is computed using the following implementation: [Cardillo G. (2007) Cohen's kappa: compute the Cohen's kappa ratio on a square matrix.](http://www.mathworks.com/matlabcentral/fileexchange/15365)